catarak/creating-digital-instruments-in-max/README.md

   * Delay/Feedback - tapin~ and tapout~.
 Show how to encapsulate.
   * Filtering - biquad~ with a filtergraph~.
 Copy/paste from the biquad~ help patch.
   * Save presets with the preset object
-* Recording with Audacity & Group Projects (30 minutes)
+* Recording with Audacity & Free Play (30 minutes)
   * Show how to record audio in Audacity and export.
 These files can be loaded into Max in the same way as before.
-  * Working in groups of 2, make a patch that expands upon the techniques we just learned.
+  * Use the remainder of this time to play with your patches and expand upon them.
 You can either use a provided sound file, or make your own.
 Adjust the speed, add feedback, delay, and filtering, and create some presets.
 Have multiple sounds playing at once, and/or process a single sound in multiple different ways.
 * Further explorations in how to manipulate a sound (50 minutes)
   * Vocoder
   * Sequencer